Gordonby/ACS-K8S-Lab-L200/README.md

 ### Hints

 * You need to redeploy V3 of captureordertd again, but are there any parameters you can tweak to improve the throughput?
 Play with the CPU threshold/throughput parameters and see what you can do to minimise the loss.
 For example, does it make sense to have numerous pods serving requests or minimising the pod number for the upgrade?
+Do you raise the CPU/Memory threshold for the autoscale?

 NB: Only suffix the TEAMNAME parameter with '_LOAD' when you are ready to do your final run.